Quantum-Accelerators/quacc/docs/user/executors.md

         Refer to the [Dask-Jobqueue Documentation](https://jobqueue.dask.org/en/latest/generated/dask_jobqueue.SLURMCluster.html) for the available `cluster_kwargs` that can be defined and how they relate to a typical job script.

-    To asynchronously spawn a Slurm job that continually pulls in work for the duration of its walltime (rather than starting and terminating over the lifetime of the associated `Flow`), you can instead use the `make_runner` command without a `temporary` keyword argument:
+    To asynchronously spawn a Slurm job that continually pulls in work for the duration of its walltime (rather than starting and terminating over the lifetime of the associated `Flow`), you can instead use the `make_dask_runner` command without a `temporary` keyword argument:

     ```python
-    runner = make_runner(cluster_kwargs)
+    runner = make_dask_runner(cluster_kwargs)
     ```

     This is often more efficient for running large numbers of workflows because you can request a single, large Slurm job that continually pulls in work rather than submitting a large number of small jobs to the scheduler.